Ketoconazole: Hypersensitivity

 Anaphylaxis after the first dose may occur.
 Other cases of hypersensitivity include urticaria.

 Topical formulations

 The topical formulations have not been associated with liver damage, adrenal problems, or drug interactions.
 These formulations include creams, shampoos, foams, and gels applied to the skin, unlike the ketoconazole tablets, which are taken by mouth.

 Pregnancy

-Ketoconazole is categorized as pregnancy category C in the US.
+Ketoconazole is categorized as pregnancy category C(Risk not ruled out) in the US.
 Research in animals has shown it to cause teratogenesis when administered in high doses.
 A subsequent trial in Europe failed to show a risk to infants of mothers receiving ketoconazole.

 Overdose

 In the event of an overdose of oral ketoconazole, treatment should be supportive and based on symptoms.
 Activated charcoal may be administered within the first hour following overdose of oral ketoconazole.

 Interactions

-The concomitant use of the following medications is contraindicated with ketoconazole tablets:
+The concomitant use of the following medications are contraindicated with ketoconazole tablets: